 In this blog, we explain how the GDPR affects B2B marketing.

-What data is affected?
+What personal data is affected?

 The GDPR only applies to personal data – information that identifies or can identify a specific person, like names and ID numbers.

 However, business email addresses and phone numbers do count as personal data if they are owned and operated by a single person.
 So, for example, ‘johnsmith@company[.]com’ is considered personal data but ‘techsupport@company[.]com’ isn’t.

-- To complete contractual obligations;
+- When processing is necessary to complete contractual obligations;

-- To fulfil legal obligations;
+- When processing is necessary to fulfil legal obligations;

 Of these, only consent and legitimate interests realistically apply to B2B marketing.

-Legitimate interests are the broadest of the GDPR’s lawful bases for processing personal data, and generally apply whenever an organisation uses personal data in a way that the data subject would reasonably expect.
+Legitimate interests are the broadest of the GDPR’s lawful bases for processing personal data, and apply whenever an organisation uses personal data in a way that the data subject would reasonably expect.

 ‘Interests’ can refer to almost anything here, including an organisation or third party’s commercial interests or wider societal benefits.